-The practice had an infection prevention and control policy and procedures to keep patients safe.
+The practice had an infection prevention and control policy and procedures in each surgery to keep patients safe.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training every year.